-Kanban, which literally translates to “visual signal” in Japanese, is a method for managing your work in progress (WIP).
+Kanban, which translates to “visual signal” in Japanese, is a method for managing your work in progress (WIP).
 It helps you to visualise your work, maintain a healthy volume of WIP and ensure a smooth, steady flow of work.

 Kanban boards are physical or digital tools that give you a quick view of how long it takes to deliver features and how long they take to complete.
 These boards help you to easily spot bottlenecks and make adjustments as needed.
 You can also see where there are too many items being worked on at once.

-Principles
+Principles of Kanban

 - Start with what you are doing now – As you don’t need to change your existing workflow, Kanban is easy to implement.